THE TROUBLE WITH FARMERS MARKET CO-OPS

 WHEN CO-OPS ARE NOT CO-OPS

-They often do not.
-And here's why: A co-op is not created by registering with the government.
+They do not.
+And here's why: A co-op is not created by registering as a co-operative corporation.

 Registration merely signals the intent to create a co-operative.
 What must follow is education and training, beginning with market founders, and passed on to directors, managers, and vendors, in order to create a workable structure that embodies co-operative idealsthe values and principles of the international co-operative movement.